 Included in other assets are unrestricted funds set aside for a specific group of University students to invest to provide them experience in managing a "live" portfolio.
 The project is known as Raider Asset Management (RAM).
 As the funds are not under the direct control of the Foundation's investment management system, they have been separately classified from investments in securities.
-The balance at June 30, 2022 and 2021 was \$182,814 and \$253,518, respectively.
-Losses generated from the project are included in other income.
-Total net losses for 2022 and 2021 amounted to (\$70,704) and (\$8,317), respectively.
+The balance at June 30, 2023 and 2022 was \$211,389 and \$182,814, respectively.
+Gains and losses generated from the project are included in other income.
+Total net gains and losses for 2023 and 2022 amounted to \$28,575 and (\$70,704), respectively.